kmlprtsng/kmlprtsng.github.io/_posts/2021-05-25-creating-powershell-gui-using-wpf.md

 $Window.ShowDialog() | Out-Null
 ```

-# Step 2: Create .bat file to launch the pervious file with double click
+# Step 2: Create .bat file to launch the powershell script with double click
-Create a new file.
-Name it `helloWorld.gui.bat` (make sure that the this file name matches the previous file apart from the final extension)
+Create a new file and call it `helloWorld.gui.bat` (make sure that  this file name matches the previous file apart from the .bat extension)

 ```powershell
 @ECHO OFF